ssagroup2/SSA_SmartDeviceSimulation/README.md

 01 - No Default, Weak or hardcoded passwords were used.
 Communication between sensor devices were performed via TLS certificate based authentication.

-03 - All communication was performed via port 8884 which supports TLS with Encrytpion.
+03 - All communication was performed via port 8884 which supports TLS with Encryption.
 No insecure ports are used.

 05 - Secure protocols such as HTTPS are used to encrypt traffic in transit.